A Child’s Temperament May Be the Key to Parenting Success

 The way your child approaches the world may be the key to raising the right.

 My goal as a parenting editor and journalist has always been to offer evidence-based insights that will help make parenting easier.
 Notice that I said easier, not easy.
 Parenting is, and always will be a difficult task.
-And anyone who claims they have surefire solutions for a kid’s behavioral problems or future success is either disingenuous or misguided.
+And anyone who claims they have surefire solutions for a kid’s behavioral problems or milestone success is either disingenuous or misguided.

 There is not, nor can there ever be a single elegant style of parenting that fits every family’s needs.
 That’s because every family is different — culturally, spiritually, and philosophically.
 And more than that, each member of the family is an individual with their own unique perspectives on the world.